Three Types of Adoption

 SEMI-OPEN ADOPTION

-This plan is also known as a mediated adoption.
+This type is also known as a mediated adoption.
 It provides non-identifying interactions between the birth mother and the adoptive family, which means more anonymity.

 Through a semi-open adoption, the parties might choose to exchange first names.
 They communicate with one another through a third party, such as a representative from our agency.